junaidprodeveloper/Iconic/README.md

 ## Searching for an Icon

-Three ways to find the right icon:
+There are three easy ways to find the right icon:

-1. **Gallery site** — [ICONIC `web`](https://junaidprodeveloper.github.io/Iconic) has a live search across all icon names and tags, with one-click copy of the class name.
+1. **Gallery site** — search across names and tags, then copy the class name instantly.
-2. **`icons.json`** — every icon's name, category, and search tags are listed in [css-class](https://junaidprodeveloper.github.io/Iconic/iconic.css); useful for scripting or building your own picker.
+2. **`icons.json`** — useful if you want to script your own picker or build a custom search tool.
-3. **Repo search** — search this repository's `/svg` folder directly by filename; each SVG file is named identically to its class suffix (e.g., `arrow-left.svg` → `ic-arrow-left`).
+3. **Repo search** — search the `/svg` folder directly by filename; each SVG file matches the class suffix.

 ---

 ## Accessibility

-Icons are visual elements and need explicit handling to be accessible:
+Icons are visual elements, so they need explicit accessibility handling.

+### Decorative icons

-**Decorative icons** (icon sits next to visible text that already conveys the meaning) — hide from assistive technology:
+If the icon sits next to visible text that already explains the meaning, hide it from assistive technology.

 ```html
 <button>